drganjoo/weather_subscribe/README.md

 `tests` folder has `api.rest` file that can be used with VSCode Rest client to be tested manually

 ### Automated Test Cases

+**Tests** have not been completed but just a few had been written to give a sample.

 ```
     pytest tests/test_service.py